 Ashery and Sansour’s Falafel Road Residency is exploring manifestations of the falafel as a Diasporic food that has been assimilated into London’s rich food culture, and as a well contested national symbol in the Near East.
 Throughout the Falafel Road Residency Sansour and Ashery will continue to address forms of cultural colonialism in relation to the Middle East through the outlandish and irregular means they have begun to develop in their book.
 The Falafel Road Residency will include the pair hosting twenty publicly engaged meals at falafel eateries across London where members of the public and specially invited guests will join them every day for a ‘falafel experience’ and where each meal will be filmed.
 This psychogeographical project will chart a subjective and exilic map of the falafel in London as well as a map of those participating in the meals, creating a collage portrait of friends, colleagues and other relevant artistic and political networks.
 The filming of the meals is inspired by Gordon Matta-Clark’s movie of Food, the SoHo restaurant co-op that Matta-Clark co-founded in 1971, and which served as a social meeting place.

-For full details of the eateries and restaurants Ashery and Sansour will visit, and to book places, please go to http://www.falafelroad.blogspot.com/ and for a quick-reference map of all of the locations please visit the Falafel Road Residency map.
+For full details of the eateries and restaurants Ashery and Sansour will visit, and to book places, please go to http://www.falafelroad.blogspot.com/

 Food, Glorious Food at Iniva, Rivington Place on 13 February.